drashtishah/test/README.md

 ## Setup before running the analysis
 - The code uses FastQC, Samtools, Bamtools, BWA, and GATK4.
+- It is recommended that you run jupyter lab from a conda environment (not base).
+Samtools might not work if run from base environment.
 - You can run "make install" in the terminal to install the required Python packages.
 - Make sure that all the data is in a folder called 'data'.
 This folder must be in the same directory as 'data_analysis' and 'ngs' Jupyter notebooks.
 Ensure that the filenames you used match those in the 'config.py' file.